SolaceSamples/solace-samples-java/README.md

 ## Overview
 This repository holds code samples for the "Solace PubSub+ Messaging API for Java"
-*Note that this API is currently in Early Access.
+*Note that this API is currently in **Early Access**.
 In order to download the API you need to register for the Solace Dev Community*

 ## Structure of Samples
 There are two types of samples available: